I am always impressed by the organization of the lessons, and the art projects especially for the younger kids.

 Parent Communication

-Our staff works hard at establishing good rapport with the families of children in their class.
+Our staff works hard at establishing a good rapport with the families of children in their class.
 “Getting to Know You” meetings are held within the first few weeks of enrollment.
-Also Center Adjustment Reports are shared between the teachers and parents each time a child transitions between classrooms, so the teacher and parents can establish a solid relationship.
+Also, Center Adjustment Reports are shared between the teachers and parents each time a child transitions between classrooms, so the teacher and parents can establish a solid relationship.

 Parent-Teacher Conferences

-Family Events
+Family Engagement

 Events scheduled throughout the year specifically aimed for our families include: Fall Family Fun Night, Parent Breakfasts, Family Carnival, Parent Workshops, and Book Fairs.
 We are proud of these special events and offer them as an "extra" to our families.